brooksmillioner/guide/servers.md

 3. https://aeza.net/?ref=369779 - 15% deposit bonus within 24 hours after registration
 4. https://macloud.ru/?partner=nhch2npisp - discount 10%
 5. https://vdsina.ru/?partner=86c83qewb1 - discount 10%
+6. https://zomro.com/vds?from=247831 - more expensive, but cryptocurrency deposits
 # Free
 Services that give a free trial period or $ to servers.
 You need a card with a balance of $1-5 and that's it.
 1. https://www.kamatera.com/express/compute/